Estuary

 Replicating data from MySQL to SQL Server offers several advantages, including high data availability, scalability, and enhanced security.
 This facilitates centralized data management and comprehensive analysis.

-In this guide, we covered two approaches to connect MySQL to an SQL server: using no-code tools like Estuary Flow and using SSMS.
+In this guide, we covered two approaches to connect MySQL to SQL server: using no-code tools like Estuary Flow and using SSMS.
 Although utilizing SSMS may appear straightforward, it comes with several limitations.
 It involves manual intervention at each step, which can impede you from achieving real-time insights.

 Estuary Flow, on the other hand, automates the entire data integration and replication process in a few simple steps.
 Its ability to provision to multiple destinations, real-time synchronization, and schema management help you make timely decisions effortlessly.